The Cookers

 Wed, Jul 09

-“The Coltrane Legacy” with The Tenor Titans Quintet feat.
-Wayne Escoffery & Jimmy Greene with special guest Lenny White
+“The Coltrane Legacy” feat.
+The Tenor Titans Quintet with Wayne Escoffery, Jimmy Greene & very special guest Lenny White

-“The Coltrane Legacy” with The Tenor Titans Quintet feat.
-Wayne Escoffery & Jimmy Greene with special guest Lenny White
+“The Coltrane Legacy” feat.
+The Tenor Titans Quintet with Wayne Escoffery, Jimmy Greene & very special guest Lenny White

 Residency